williamDalston/schrodingers-cat-website/content/articles/qc-experiment-003.md

 ### It's Untestable

 You can't test quantum immortality without risking death.
-Thought experiments are all we have—and they might not reflect reality.
+Thought experiments are all we have and they might not reflect reality.

 ### Many-Worlds Might Be Wrong